Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-setup.md

 # Project Setup

-In this chapter, we'll set up the Jewelry Junction project, a minimal API for managing a jewelry store's inventory and orders.
+In this chapter, you will set up the Jewelry Junction project, a minimal API for managing a jewelry store's inventory and orders.
 This project will build on the concepts you've learned in the previous tracks, applying them to a new domain.

 ## Learning Objectives